Metro

 Share

-In a heartbreaking that has gripped Bauchi, the State Police Command is investigating the death of 24-year-old Wasila Abdullahi, allegedly beaten to death by her 50-year-old husband, Alhaji Nuru Isah, on March 1, 2025.
-The violent episode, which unfolded around 11:30 pm in the Fadamam Mada area near Girls College, began as a disagreement over food for their Ramadan fast.
+In a heartbreaking incident that has gripped Bauchi, the State Police Command is investigating the death of 24-year-old Wasila Abdullahi, allegedly beaten to death by her 50-year-old husband, Alhaji Nuru Isah, on March 1, 2025.
+The violent episode, which unfolded around 11:30 pm in the Fadamam Mada area near Government Girls College, reportedly began as a disagreement over food preparations for breaking their Ramadan fast.
 According to CSP Ahmed Wakili, the Command’s spokesperson, this domestic dispute escalated into a fatal assault that has left the community reeling.

 Share